OQuispel/SD_similaritymetrics/results/README.md

 This folder contains files that are used for clustering and performing CART analysis.
 The general purpose of each file is as follows:

-results_CART.ipynb - Generates CART trees for all metrics \
+heatmap_qd_permutations.xlsx - Output file that contains the representative map comparisons for all map combinations and land-use categories results_CART.ipynb - Generates CART trees for all metrics \
 results_CARTvars.ipynb - Dives deeper into variable usage in CART for different similarity metrics \
 results_classes.ipynb - Visual comparison of categorical metrics \